UniversalDependencies/docs/_hy/feat/VerbForm.md

 Participle is a non-finite verb form that shares properties of verbs and adjectives.
 In Armenian it may be used to form complex tenses and can be also used purely adjectively.

-In Armenian linguistics, these words are normally called _converbs_.
-However, since the UD definition `Part` partially covers the use of converbs, we use the same label.
+In Modern Armenian grammar, _converbs_ and _participals_ are destinguished.
+However, since the UD definition `Part` partially covers the use of converbs, we use the same label for both.
+We use _converb_ only for the advercial participle (see bellow).

 Note, that the so called _negative participle_ is used to form negated periphrastic conditional forms.
 We mark them [Connegative]().